 1. You get access to valuable insights

 Only business profiles get access to key metrics such as impressions, reach, website clicks and profile views on the Instagram app directly.
 With a business profile, you’ll also have access to insights about your audience, such as age, gender and location, which are a great starting point for building and evaluating your Instagram strategy!
 With these insights, you’ll be able to see how your content on Instagram is performing, and figure out exactly what your audience wants to see.
+Of course, native insights aren’t the only option for getting your data.
+Tools such as Iconosquare can provide even more valuable insights to help you improve your performance and grow your account.
+However, it’s important to note that as of October 23rd 2018, Iconosquare will only be available to Instagram Business users.
+Just another to make the switch to an Instagram business profile now!

 2. You can advertise on Instagram